GET A FREE CONSULTATION TODAY!

 Employees: In the case of employees, the earnings of an individual are reported to the ATO by the employer who employed the employee.
 You are also required to file your return to establish your revenue and to deduct.

-Freelancers & Gig Workers: Whether you drive for Uber, design logos, or manage social media, any income you earn under your ABN should be reported.
+Freelancers & Gig Workers: Whether you drive for Uber, design logos, or manage social media, or work as a ugc video creator create branded video content using tools like invideo any income you earn under your ABN should be reported.

 Students Working Part-Time: You may be refunded the tax paid by your employer on your earnings even when you are doing a casual or holiday job.